SoniaSpindt/datasci_textbook/Term2/Week4/creating_tables.md

 :height: 200px
 ```

 <br>Yeah, you're right; an empty table doesn't get us very far.
 It would be a lot more useful to create a table that at least has some column labels.
 How do we do that?
-You call a different function from the datascience module!
+You call the `with_columns` function!
 It looks like this:

 ```{code-cell}Python
 from datascience import *